random-robbie/PiCam-image-requester/README.md

 PiCam-image-requester
 =====================

-Send a SMS and Your Raspberry Pi cam will send a MMS or Email or Tweet of the pic for you

 Install this script on your Pi with Picam and portforward your http port.

 enter the details in the settings on your textlocal inbox.